cms-sw/cmssw/Validation/Geometry/test/README.md

 [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TrackerMaterialBudgetValidation).
-In the rest of the documentation we will assume that the user has already followed those instructions and produced all the required ROOT files. *NOTA BENE: it will also be implied that the samples used to derive the material profile from the Simulation have been produced **without** any vertex smearing*.
+In the rest of the documentation we will assume that the user has already followed those instructions and produced all the required ROOT files.

+**NOTA BENE**: it will also be implied that the samples used to derive the material profile from the Simulation have been produced **without** any vertex smearing.

 The procedure to derive the latter is the subject of the next few sections.

+**REMINDER**: it is a user's responsibility to carefully check which geometry is loaded (either via GT or via files) in all the scripts used to derive the material description from the simulation.
+As of this PR the default is to use the PhaseI geometry, while the scripts that are explained below use the Run2 geometry.

 ## Material Map used during track reconstruction.